-The Bank has applied the following standard and amendments for the first time for the annual reporting period commencing 1 January 2019:
+The Bank has applied the following standard and amendments for the first time for the annual reporting period commencing 1 January 2020:

-- IFRS 16, Leases - Annual improvements to IFRS standards 2015-2017 cycle - Prepayment features with negative compensation Amendments to IFRS 9 c.
-New standards, amendments and interpretations not yet adopted by the Bank.
+- Annual improvements to IFRS standards 2018-2020 cycle - Where applicable:Covid-19 Related Rent Concessions amendments to IFRS 16 and Interest rate Benchmark Reform - amendments to IFRS 9, IAS 39 and IFRS 7 c.
+New standards, amendments and interpretations not yet adopted by the Bank d.
+IFRS 16 Leases